web2py/py4web/docs/chapter-16.rst

             "Hello " + request.forms["your_name"]
             if form.accepted else form).xml()

-A component action is a regular action except it should generate html without the `<html><body>...</body></html>` envelop and it can make use of templates and flash for example.
+A component action is a regular action except that it should generate html without the `<html><body>...</body></html>` envelop and it can make use of templates and flash for example.

 Notice that if the main page supports flash messages, any flash message in the component will be displayed